tsungfuxie/spring-boot-learning-note/README.md

 ```

 > **Tip** If you want to disable lazy initialization for certain beans while using lazy initialization for the rest of the application, you can explicitly set their lazy attribute to false using the **@Lazy(false)** annotation

+## Spring Guides Practice

+### Building a RESTful Web Service

+* @RestController

+> @RestController annotation, which marks the class as a controller where **every method returns a domain object instead of a view**.
+It is shorthand for including both @Controller and @ResponseBody

+#### 傳統MVC controller return a view

+#### RESTful controller return a object data

+> A key difference between a traditional MVC controller and the RESTful web service controller shown earlier is the way that the HTTP response body is created.
+Rather than relying on a view technology to perform server-side rendering of the greeting data to HTML, this **RESTful web service controller populates and returns a object.
+The object data will be written directly to the HTTP response as JSON**

+#### Spring會自動將Object轉成JSON格式

+> A plain old Java object must be converted to JSON.
+Thanks to Spring’s HTTP message converter support, you need not do this conversion manually. **Because Jackson 2 is on the classpath, Spring’s MappingJackson2HttpMessageConverter is automatically chosen to convert the Greeting instance to JSON**

 ## 待補齊知識